 Our first Christmas, I tried recipes I found in a Martha Stewart magazine.
 Yes, Martha is challenging, and often cliché, but her recipes are guaranteed (cliché for a reason).
 I put a gold snowflake sticker in the corner of those recipe cards to remind me to use those recipes year after year, and I have.

-These are usually made before the kids have shared their dance performances with our mountain community:
+These are usually made before the kids have shared their dance performances in our artistic community:

-And throw a Christmas Cookie Exchange & Tea together with your favourite mom friend bakers, and you will have oodles of cookies to share with your family.
+Most years we’ve hosted a Christmas Cookie Exchange & Tea with other homeschool families.
+There are oodles of cookies to share with your family.

-(Cause if you don’t think Pinterest pins are challenging enough, try a Martha Stewart gingerbread house.
-I know I won’t.
-But they sure are perty.)
+If you don’t think Pinterest pins are challenging enough, try a Martha Stewart gingerbread house.

 As annual as the consumption of this platter of shortbread is my attempt at playing Christmas carols on our piano.
-I am not a taught pianist, but I love to work through the Treasury of Christmas Carols.
+I am not a trained pianist, but I love to work through our Treasury of Christmas Carols.

-6. Christmas eve dinner.
-A roast, maybe a prime rib, with all the fixings…a pantry tomato tart, gelatinous cranberry mould, green beans, roasted tomatoes, pomegranate mesclun goat cheese salad, and a bottle of red, preferably Chilean Malbec, and a basket of homemade rolls, Yorkshire puddings and nutmeg mashed potatoes.
+A roast, maybe a prime rib, with all the fixings…a pantry tomato tart, cranberry mould, green beans, roasted tomatoes, pomegranate mesclun goat cheese salad, and a bottle of red, preferably Chilean Malbec, and a basket of homemade rolls, Yorkshire puddings and nutmeg mashed potatoes.

 Matthew 1:18-25 18